Triple Crown of Open Water Swimming

-As of August 2022, 269 swimmers had earned this distinction.
+As of October 2023, 366 swimmers had earned this distinction.

 Double Triple Crown

 Swimmers who have completed two swims each of the English Channel, Catalina, and Manhattan are said to have achieved the Double Triple Crown.
-The Mexican Antonio Argüelles was the first swimmer to achieve this, his first Triple Crown in 1999 and the second in 2009.
+Antonio Argüelles from Mexico was the first swimmer to achieve this, with his first Triple Crown coming in 1999 and the second in 2009.

 Swimmers who have achieved the Double Triple Crown are: